maartene/DCJam2025/docs/TECHDEBT.md

 - Rotating towards party is based on trial and error: rotate, see if facing party. otherwise repeat. this could be based on dot product
 - Duplication of logic between Enemy and World (Party)
     - Is it possible to re-use attack strategy?
+- remove the @testable from the import statement in the tests

 ## 🚧 DOING